Agni Sakshi (1982 film)

 Agni Sakshi is a 1982 Indian Tamil-language psychological drama film directed by K. Balachander, starring Sivakumar and Saritha.
 It revolves around a woman with schizophrenia who has difficulty differentiating fiction from reality.

 Agni Sakshi was released on 14 November 1982, and failed commercially.
-However, Saritha won the Tamil Nadu State Film Award for Best Actress.
+However, it won the Tamil Nadu State Film Award for Second Best Film and Saritha won the Tamil Nadu State Film Award for Best Actress.